mshagirov/pythonlab/_02-lab-env-setup/01-prerequisites.md

 {% tab os-type Linux %}

+*For Linux, we will initially use system Python and use uv or conda to install newer versions of Python in later parts of this lab.*

 #### Check and Install Python

 Most of the Linux distributions come with Python installed.
 To check this, open